Local Pub Guide

 (01344) 842057

 Chef & Brewer hotel, pub and restaurant originally established in 1768 as a turnpike inn.
 Pub and accommodation extensively and tastefully refurbished.
 Situated on edge of Windsor Great Park, with Virginia Water Lake behind hotel.
 The rambling bar has log fires, timber beams and offers a relaxed atmosphere in the many different drinking areas.
+Up to four ales available from the Greene King stable and a local brewery such as Windsor & Eton.
 Food available daily from breakfast through to dinner time.
 Up to four ales available from the Greene King stable and a local brewery such as Windsor & Eton.

 - Wheatsheaf Hotel